moxystudio/react-page-swapper/README.md

 const animation = isPopState() ? 'none' : 'fade';

-// and then code the 'none' animation to be a dummy one that finishes instantly.
+// and then code the 'none' animation to be a dummy one that finishes instantly
 ```

 ## Tests